Andrew J. Brady Music Center: History

 After months of negotiations, Hamilton County commissioners and Cincinnati City Council approved in November 2019 the finalization of plans to construct a music venue at The Banks, adjacent to Paul Brown Stadium and Smale Riverfront Park.
 The venue would be built and operated by Music and Event Management, Inc. (MEMI), the nonprofit concert arm of the Cincinnati Symphony Orchestra.

 In December 2019, MEMI announced that the under-construction venue would be named the Andrew J. Brady ICON Music Center after Andrew J. Brady, a local musician and music educator.
 In December 2021, owner MEMI removed ICON from the venue's name "to better elevate" the venue's namesake.

 The center's inaugural concerts were held in July 2021, with Kem opening the indoor venue on the 22nd and Foo Fighters as the first headline act for the outdoor festival stage on the 28th.

+On January 15, 2025 and January 16, 2025, the venue hosted All Elite Wrestling's Maximum Carnage television special which consisted of a live Dynamite broadcast and an Collision taping.

+The venue also hosted an on the road episode of World Wrestling Entertainment's NXT on February 25, 2025.

 Andrew J. Brady

 The music venue bears the name of a local educator Andrew J. Brady.
 Born on January 3, 1915, to a musical family in Jonesboro, Arkansas, Brady mastered the trumpet, violin, and piano and began writing and arranging his own music before his teenage years.
 After a brief stint at Arkansas State University, Brady transferred to the Conservatory of Music in Cincinnati (now known as University of Cincinnati).
 Brady taught music at the Rothenberg Elementary School in Over-the-Rhine before taking on the position of music director at Western Hills High School.
 His professional tenure lasted from 1944 to 1976 as an orchestra and band director, known for his Bandwagon variety shows and football halftime shows.
-Andrew J. Brady passed away on January 10, 2004.
+Andrew J. Brady died on January 10, 2004.